 Apply these three filters consistently, and reviews stop feeling like noise.
 They become signals you can actually use.

 Most travelers skim reviews.
 Smart travelers study them.
-If you want to master how to read hotel reviews, start with what I call THE RULE OF THREE.
-When three or more recent guests mention the same compliment or complaint, treat it as a pattern.
+Want to master how to read hotel reviews?
+Start with what I call THE RULE OF THREE.
+When three or more recent guests mention the same compliment or complaint, that’s a pattern.
 One person saying the Wi‑Fi is slow could be picky.
 Three people saying it drops every night?
 That’s data.
-(And data rarely lies.)
+And data rarely lies.

-Here’s a prediction: as AI‑generated reviews rise, authentic photo evidence will matter even more.
-VERIFIED visuals may become the gold standard.
-Pro tip: sort reviews by “most recent” before drawing conclusions.
+Here’s a prediction: as AI-generated reviews rise, authentic photo evidence will matter even more.
+Verified visuals might become the gold standard.
+Sort reviews by “most recent” before you draw conclusions.
 Patterns change fast in hospitality.
+Really fast.

 Here’s what to check fast: